 In the lower atmosphere the pressure decreases rapidly with height.
-The decrease amounts to about 1mb for each 10 m increase in elevation.Table 10.1 gives the average pressure and temperature at selected levels of elevation for a standard atmosphere.
+The decrease amounts to about 1 mb for each 10 m increase in elevation.
+It does not always decrease at the same rate.
+Table 10.1 gives the average pressure and temperature at selected levels of elevation for a standard atmosphere.